Example Python

 ENVIRONMENT=development uvicorn main:app --reload

-Both endpoints are protected by the JWT middleware.
+All MCP HTTP requests are protected by the JWT middleware.

 How Authentication Works